 - more than 50,000 Tongans (with almost 99,000 in Tonga).

-In 2007 the Recognised Seasonal Employer scheme was introduced, bringing thousands of workers from the Pacific Islands each year to work in New Zealand horticulture and viticulture on short-term contracts.
+In 2007 the Recognised Seasonal Employer scheme was introduced.
+This brings thousands of workers from the Pacific Islands each year to work in New Zealand horticulture and viticulture on short-term contracts.

 Government aid is not the only source of financial help sent from New Zealand to the Pacific Islands.
 A lot of money is sent home by those who have emigrated.
-Known as remittances, these gifts to family were a major source of development finance for island nations.
+Known as remittances, these gifts to family have been a major source of development finance for island nations.

 Aid in the 2000s

 In the 2000s over half of New Zealand aid went to the Pacific region.
-Countries facing the greatest challenges – Papua New Guinea, the Solomon Islands, and Vanuatu – received the greatest proportion of aid.
+Countries facing the greatest challenges – Papua New Guinea, the Solomon Islands, and Vanuatu – received the greatest amount.
 The Cook Islands, Tonga, Samoa, Kiribati, Fiji, Tuvalu, Niue and Tokelau were also assisted.
-With a change of government in 2008, the focus of aid efforts shifted from poverty alleviation to sustainable economic development.
+From 2008, the new National-led government shifted the focus of aid efforts from poverty alleviation to sustainable economic development.

 Prior to the Second World War Pacific Island communities in New Zealand were very small, with the largest numbering only a few hundred.
 Faced with labour shortages in the post-war period, the New Zealand government encouraged Pacific migrants.
 Programmes brought young men over as agricultural and forestry workers, and young women as domestics.
 An acute labour shortage in manufacturing in the early 1970s drew many more.

 The provision of aid to the Pacific Islands increased in the 1950s and 1960s.
 The 1972–75 Labour government is frequently identified as a turning point in New Zealand’s relations with Pacific states.
-Prime Minister Norman Kirk substantially increased overseas development assistance, raising the proportion channelled into the South Pacific.
+Prime Minister Norman Kirk substantially increased overseas development assistance and raising the proportion channelled to the South Pacific.